Chart Color Schemes

 Morisset ranks among the oldest 10% of areas nationwide

-The median age in Morisset is 52 years, which is significantly higher than Rest of NSW's average of 43 and well above the national norm of 38.
-The 75-84 cohort is notably over-represented in Morisset at 14.4%, compared to the Rest of NSW average, while the 45-54 age group is under-represented at 7.8%.
-This concentration of the 75-84 cohort is well above the national average of 6.0%.
-Between 2021 and the present day, the 35 to 44 age group has grown from 9.3% to 10.8%, while the 25 to 34 cohort increased from 10.0% to 11.4%.
+The median age in Morisset is 52, which is significantly higher than Rest of NSW's average of 43 and also well above the national norm of 38.
+Compared to the Rest of NSW average, the 75-84 cohort is notably over-represented at 14.4% locally, while the 45-54 age group is under-represented at 7.8%.
+This concentration of the 75-84 cohort is well above the national figure of 6.0%.
+Between 2021 and present, the 35 to 44 age group has grown from 9.3% to 10.8%, while the 25 to 34 cohort increased from 10.0% to 11.4%.
 Conversely, the 85+ cohort has declined from 9.2% to 8.0%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Morisset, with the 85+ cohort projected to grow by 102%, adding 351 residents and reaching a total of 695.
+Population forecasts for 2041 indicate substantial demographic changes for Morisset, with the 85+ cohort projected to grow by 84%, adding 316 residents to reach a total of 696.